Behind the COVID-19 statistic Governor Parson tweeted

-COLUMBIA- Yesterday Governor Parson tweeted out that Missouri had the lowest seven-day PCR case rate in the country.
+COLUMBIA- On Tuesday, Governor Parson tweeted out that Missouri had the lowest seven-day PCR case rate in the country.
 But what, exactly does that mean?
 For starters, PCR stands for polymerase chain reaction and it is the gold standard in testing for COVID-19.

 It's complicated.